guifel/nocust-client-doc/README.md

 A commit-chain is a *chain of commits* ⛓️, that means that NOCUST is committing regularly, every *round*, a commit of the commit-chain to the parent Ethereum chain.
 The commit-chain is run by a **non-custodial hub**, or operator, and clients communicate with the hub.

-Contrary to side-chains, commit-chains don't need an additional consensus mechanism and rely on the security of Ethereum.
-We refer the interested developer to a basic introduction of NOCUST [here](https://blog.liquidity.network/2018/11/21/nocust-101/), we provide extensive details in our [background section](./background.md), and for the formal geeks we provide a [paper](https://eprint.iacr.org/2018/642.pdf) 🤓 .
+Contrary to side-chains, commit-chains don't need an additional consensus mechanism and rely on the security of the parent chain (here Ethereum).
+We refer the interested developer to a basic introduction of [basic introduction of NOCUST](https://blog.liquidity.network/2018/11/21/nocust-101/), we provide extensive details in our [background section](./background.md), and for the formal geeks [we provide a paper](https://eprint.iacr.org/2018/642.pdf) 🤓 .

 For developers, we start by describing the JavaScript API for NOCUST 📱 (how to make transactions).